 A perpetual license doesn’t expire.
 This means that all the desktop applications included in the license can be used indefinitely.
-However, it is necessary to stay current with an Esri Maintenance Program to keep your ArcGIS Online organization active and to receive product updates and technical support.
+However, it is necessary to stay current with an Esri Maintenance Program to receive product updates and technical support and to keep your ArcGIS Online organization active.

 A term license must be renewed annually.
 During the license term, your ArcGIS Online organization is active and you receive product updates and technical support.

-For more information, contact Esri to talk to Esri Customer Service or your local distributor.
+For more information, contact Esri Customer Service or your local distributor.

 Extension product licenses

 ArcGIS Desktop extension products integrate seamlessly with desktop applications to provide specialized functionality.
 An extension product license allows you to use the extension with all ArcGIS Desktop applications for which it is available.
 For example, a Spatial Analyst license allows you to use the extension with both ArcMap and ArcGIS Pro.
 (Some extensions are available only for certain applications.)
-For more information about ArcGIS Pro extension products, see What You Get.
+For more information about ArcGIS Pro extension products, see ArcGIS Pro extensions.